rails4sandeep/tech-test-challenge/TestStrategy.md

 **Cross Platform Testing:** The electron app should be tested on the potential combination of operating systems and devices.
 If there is a list of supported devices and operating systems, it can be utilized for this.

 **Load Testing:** The platform can be load tested at the web services layer.
-This load testing can be from
+This load testing can be
-* capacity planning measuring the load the platform can handle with current capacity and planning for future
+* Capacity planning measuring the load, the platform can handle with current capacity and planning for future
-* response time measurements - the time it takes for the requests to receive responses under various load conditions
+* Response time measurements - the time it takes for the requests to receive responses under various load conditions

 **Risk-based testing:** Risk-based testing is an approach to testing where we list down the risks associated with the platform.
 The risks are sorted in the order of severity.
 The severity of the risk is assigned based on the chance of risk happening and the impact it creates when it happens.
-The risk-based test coverage list provides us with a framework to refer to when we have to do make critical decisions under severe deadlines, bring the product to market to compete with similar products, demand from the clients.
+The risk-based test coverage list provides us with a framework to refer to when we have to make critical decisions under severe deadlines, bring the product to market to compete with similar products, demand from the clients.

 #### Automated vs manual testing

 All the specification and dynamic test technique based tests are targets for automated testing.
-Assuming the components mentioned as targets for this are designed from testability point of view, automating as much of this testing as possible will provide us with a way to continuously test, gather metrics, monitor quality and release frequently.
+Assuming the components mentioned as targets for this are designed from testability point of view, automating as much testing as possible will provide us with a way to continuously test, gather metrics, monitor quality and release frequently.

 * Web Services: Automated tests for user authentication, validation of data, acceptable ranges of data, handling of exceptions, error scenarios, use cases that are automatable and repeatable.
 The automated tests at API level are robust, fast and reliable compared to testing at the UI level.
 Because of the quick feedback they give compared to UI based tests, these tests can be configured to be run on demand on CI/CD for automatic approval and declining of merges
 * Electron App: Automated UI tests to test the electron app.
 Authentication, use cases involving users uploading images, making requests for results, receiving results, usability, display of data in various screen resolutions.
 These tests can usually be run nightly on CI/CD